blutui/dev.blutui.com/src/pages/docs/canvas/getting-started/variables.md

 {{ foo.bar }}
 ```

-It’s important to know that the curly braces are not part of the variable but the print statement.
-When accessing variables inside tags, don’t put the braces around them.
+It's important to know that the curly braces are not part of the variable but the print statement.
+When accessing variables inside tags, don't put the braces around them.

 If a variable or attribute does not exist, you will receive a **null** value.